Unitary description of the black hole by prime numbers: Introduction

 In this work, we presente a preparation scheme for Farey sequence that can be implemented on a $CFT_{d}$ on the boundary asymptotically $AdS_{d+1}$ boundary of the dual gravity theory.
 Our first goal then is to figure out what the relation is between the TFD state the geometry of the region near hrizon and.
 Our second goal is to determine the black hole statistic by using the TFD states.
 In this basis, we imagine a temperature at the horizon tends to $\infty $.
 Then write the states $\left\vert TFD\right\rangle $ as a function of the states $\left\vert TFD(\beta =0)\right\rangle $.
 This new technique will allow us to find another path to determine both the geometry, the state encoding and the statistics of the black hole.
 By studying the the number of BH states, we can understand that the BH undergoes the Fermi--Dirac particle-energy statistics.
+To study the entanglement entropy between the BH radiation and the quantum state associated to the remaining BH in the framework of the Page curve.
+We propose a new description which begins with the study of TFD states in the horizon.
+Then we propose a particular operator which can destroy the entanglement at the intinit temperature, and we write TFD states in terms of this operator.
+We assume that the destruction of the entanglement is done in the time of Page.
+Our aim is to geometrize the AdS background of the BH in the presence of entangled states.
+When we remove the entanglement by the operator, then we build the entanglement by the results of calculations, we find the AdS geometry dual to CFT of the entangled states.
+This geometry allows to see the entanglement as a geodesic in the background.
+Our results show that there is not a loss of Hawking radiations in space-time, but the radiations follow a special geodesic generated by the Farey diagram lines.

+(iii)\textit{\ Organization.} The paper is organised as follows.
+In Section 2 we introduce and review the TFD with an operator that removes entanglement for an infinite temperature ($ T\rightarrow \infty $).
+Then in Section 3 wee discuss the AdS background geometry by the description of the CFT states at $T\rightarrow \infty $, from the point of view of the Farey diagram.
+Following that, in Section 4 we build microstates of unitary describtion in Farey diagram (AdS geometry), and we find a connection between multi-boundary and microstates.
+In Section 5 we find that the Fermi-Dirac statistics governs unitary processes of the system.
+Using the black hole first law of thermodynamics in Section 6 we find a quantum description of the CFT states by the quantum hall effect.
+In Section 7 we present some conclusions and outlook.